-Throughout history, quite a few names have made history books — including military dog names.
+Throughout history, quite a few names have made history books — a few of those names are military dogs.

 From the beginning of war times, dogs have accompanied their companions into battle.
-Since the 1800s, the military has used the sharp senses of dogs for wartime missions.
-Not only have military working dogs provided a sense of comfort to troops, but they’ve proved critical to top missions.
+Since the 1800s, the military has used the sharp senses of dogs to achieve objectives.
+Not only have military working dogs provided a sense of comfort to troops, but they’ve provided critical support to missions.

 Stubby the “war dog” may be the most famous, but plenty of other pooches have held their own when it comes to making history.

 Plus, these military dogs were as adorable as they were fierce.
-From attacking enemies to barking alerts to U.S. soldiers, these pooches didn’t back down for anything.
+From attacking enemies to barking alerts to U.S. troops, these pups didn’t back down for anything.
 And now, thanks to a bill passed called “Robby’s Law” handlers and the public can adopt these war heroes once they’ve retired from service.

 Ready to learn about the most prolific pooches in military history?